 The Handbook on Business Ethics and Code of Conduct published by the Company is reviewed, improved, and updated every year.
 The Handbook describes the principles and requires behavior with regards to business ethics and morality for the Company's directors, executives, and employees.
 This is so that they will all discharge their duties and responsibilities with honesty, full adherence to all relevant laws, transparency, strict observance of the principles of fairness and good morals, priority to customers, and responsibility towards society and environment; as well as not to be involved with politics and always keeping in mind all stakeholders including the rights of various other parties specified by the laws, not to be involved with any acts of human rights violation; to be against corruption, Anti-money Laundering, not to give or accept any unusual benefits or compensation, not to be involved in offering or receiving any bribes, not to be involved with any conflict of interest situations, to protect assets, not to use inside information for unlawful gains, and not to act in any way that violates or infringes on the intellectual property rights of others.
 The Company has distributed this Handbook to all directors, executives, and employees within the organization.
-Training and test sessions were also undertaken to inform and educate employees so that they fully understand the guidelines in a correct manner.
-Communication, raising awareness, and cultivate employees to follow including various activities to promote and support the executives and employees to participate in spreading Company corporate governance creed which will then result in the various operations of the Company to be undertaken with good quality and high moral standards together with fairness, transparency, and full accountability.
+Training and test sessions were also undertaken to inform and educate employees to follow including various activities to promote and support the executives and employees to participate in spreading Company corporate governance creed which will then result in the various operations of the Company to be undertaken with good quality and high moral standards together with fairness, transparency, and full accountability.